Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/index.md

     or parameter set.
 It is essential for use cases where experiments need to be conducted with different assumptions, or when data needs to be preserved for auditing and comparison purposes.<br>
-    For more details, see the [Multiple scenarios](multiple-scenarios.md) page.
+    For more details, see the [multiple scenarios](multiple-scenarios.md) page.

 - **Temporal Analysis**: Use cycles and data node scope for recurring business cases, ideal for time-based analyses like weekly forecasts, monthly planning, etc.<br>
-    For more details, see the [Recurrent scenarios](scenarios-and-cycles.md) page.
+    For more details, see the [recurrent scenarios](scenarios-and-cycles.md) page.

 - **Easy to use**: Easily manage and compare multiple scenarios for various business situations.<br>
-    For more details, see the [Scenario comparison](scenario-comparison.md) page.
+    For more details, see the [scenario comparison](scenario-comparison.md) page.

 # How to use Scenarios?